 But, maybe Gaear isn’t as evil as the beyond dense car salesman who devises the entire kidnapping of his wife to begin with…

-Jerry Lundegaard (my God, these names), is a blockhead in a putrid green, overstuffed winter coat with Velcro hood.
+Jerry Lundegaard (my God, these names), is a blockhead in a putrid green, overstuffed winter coat with extended hood.
 He personifies a Michael Scott without a brain.

 Jerry, the Fargo simpletons, and their brown Oldsmobiles are accompanied by the immaculate film score of Carter Burwell.
 The bass and snare drum kick into gear the snowfall on a wasteland too foreign to relate to and made only for the movies.
 Or, is it?

-Thankfully, there’s a good heart in the movie, and it is found in the Oscar-winning performance of France McDormand, who plays Marge Gunderson, a pregnant cop with the patience of a saint.
+Thankfully, there’s a good heart in the movie, and it’s found in the Oscar-winning performance of France McDormand, who plays Marge Gunderson, a pregnant cop with the patience of a saint.
 She is more than the protagonist; she is the caretaker and hope incarnate for these poor, desolate souls.

 Her detective work is unobtrusive, charming, and downright hilarious.
 Although this movie is slick with dark humor and guilty pleasure laughs, the Coen Brothers’ concoction and Frances McDormand character is the humor of relief.